Substances and Particles F-K

 - DS9: "Little Green Men" - Quark would accept gold as payment from the "Australians" in exchange for 24th century technology.

 - DS9: "Who Mourns for Mourn?" - Latinum (liquid) is suspended in gold for more practical use.
-Quark said it is useless otherwise.
+Quark suddenly says it is worthless otherwise.

 - VOY: "Dark Frontier" - Gold was stored in Fort Knox until the 22nd century.